Home

 The team color contrast design of this style of robe looks really sharp.
 The back of the robe features a unique pleat above the shortened gore.

-Patches are not provided by SLC, they must be purchased elsewhere and sent for attaching to the robe.
+Patches are not provided by SLC, they must be purchased elsewhere and sent for attaching to the robe, due to licensing.

 Costume highlights:

-I am currently in the process of creating this costume.
-At this point, the shirt has been completed and has details consistent with the screen version (even though these details won't be seen when the entire costume is worn).
+Only the shirt for this costume was completed, with details consistent with the screen version (even though these details won't be seen when the entire costume is worn).
+The customer wanted an accurate shirt to go under the rest of his costume.

 Costume highlights: